 - pregnant or planning to become pregnant.
-Prolonged use of tramadol hydrochloride extended-release tablets during pregnancy can cause withdrawal symptoms in your newborn baby that could be life-threatening if not recognized and treated. - breastfeeding.
-Not recommended.
-It may harm your baby. - living in a household where there are small children or someone who has abused street or prescription drugs - taking prescription or over-the-counter medicines, vitamins, or herbal supplements.
-Taking tramadol hydrochloride extended-release tablets with certain other medicines can cause serious side effects that could lead to death.
+Prolonged use of tramadol hydrochloride and acetaminophen tablets during pregnancy can cause withdrawal symptoms in your newborn baby that could be life-threatening if not recognized and treated. - breastfeeding.
+Not recommended; it may harm your baby. - living in a household where there are small children or someone who has abused street or prescription drugs. - taking prescription or over-the-counter medicines, vitamins, or herbal supplements.
+Taking tramadol hydrochloride and acetaminophen tablets with certain other medicines can cause serious side effects that could lead to death.

-When taking tramadol hydrochloride extended-release tablets:
+When taking tramadol hydrochloride and acetaminophen tablets:

 - Do not change your dose.
-Take tramadol hydrochloride extended-release tablets exactly as prescribed by your healthcare provider.
-Use the lowest dose possible for the shortest time needed. - Take your prescribed dose once a day at the same time every day.
-Do not take more than your prescribed dose.
-If you miss a dose, take your next dose at your usual time. - Swallow tramadol hydrochloride extended-release tablets whole.
-Do not cut, break, chew, crush, dissolve, snort, or inject tramadol hydrochloride extended-release tablets because this may cause you to overdose and die. - Call your healthcare provider if the dose you are taking does not control your pain. - Do not stop taking tramadol hydrochloride extended-release tablets without talking to your healthcare provider. - Dispose of expired, unwanted, or unused tramadol hydrochloride extended-release tablets by taking your drug to an authorized DEAregistered collector or drug take-back program.
-If one is not available, you can dispose of tramadol hydrochloride extended-release tablets by mixing the product with dirt, cat litter, or coffee grounds; placing the mixture in a sealed plastic bag, and throwing the bag in your trash.
+Take tramadol hydrochloride and acetaminophen tablets exactly as prescribed by your healthcare provider.
+Use the lowest dose possible for the shortest time needed. - Take your prescribed dose: 2 tablets every 4 to 6 hours as needed for pain relief for a maximum of 5 days.
+Do not take more than your prescribed dose and do not take more than 8 tablets per day.
+If you miss a dose, take your next dose at your usual time. - Call your healthcare provider if the dose you are taking does not control your pain. - If you have been taking tramadol hydrochloride and acetaminophen tablets regularly, do not stop taking tramadol hydrochloride and acetaminophen tablets without talking to your healthcare provider. - Dispose of expired, unwanted, or unused tramadol hydrochloride and acetaminophen tablets by taking your drug to an authorized Drug Enforcement Administration (DEA)-registered collector or drug take-back program.
+If one is not available, you can dispose of tramadol hydrochloride and acetaminophen tablets by mixing the product with dirt, cat litter, or coffee grounds; placing the mixture in a sealed plastic bag and throwing the bag in your trash.

-While taking tramadol hydrochloride extended-release tablets DO NOT:
+While taking tramadol hydrochloride and acetaminophen tablets DO NOT:

-- Drive or operate heavy machinery, until you know how tramadol hydrochloride extended-release tablets affect you.
-Tramadol hydrochloride extended-release tablets can make you sleepy, dizzy, or lightheaded. - Drink alcohol or use prescription or over-the-counter medicines that contain alcohol.
-Using products containing alcohol during treatment with tramadol hydrochloride extended-release tablets may cause you to overdose and die.
+- Drive or operate heavy machinery, until you know how tramadol hydrochloride and acetaminophen tablets affect you.
+Tramadol hydrochloride and acetaminophen tablets can make you sleepy, dizzy, or lightheaded. - Drink alcohol or use prescription or over-the-counter medicines that contain alcohol.
+Using products containing alcohol during treatment with tramadol hydrochloride and acetaminophen tablets may cause you to overdose and die.

-The possible side effects of tramadol hydrochloride extended-release tablets:
+The possible side effects of tramadol hydrochloride and acetaminophen tablets are:

-- constipation, nausea, sleepiness, vomiting, tiredness, headache, dizziness, abdominal pain, seizure.
+• constipation, nausea, sleepiness, vomiting, tiredness, headache, dizziness, abdominal pain.
 Call your healthcare provider if you have any of these symptoms and they are severe.